 It has full access, a water bottle pocket, and an adjustable hip belt – these are characteristics we look for in a daypack like this one.
-However, according to consumers in our research, its shoulder straps lack any padding and its frame and bottom; this leads us to believe that the Rook 65 would not be very comfortable or supportive for longer excursions away from home.
+However, according to consumers in our research, its shoulder straps lack any padding, and its frame and bottom; lead us to believe that the Rook 65 would not be very comfortable or supportive for longer excursions away from home.

 The Osprey Rook 65 scores in the lower tiers with a mediocre overall performance combined with a lackluster but straightforward set of features.
 Its suspension system, located in the back, offers some good stability for carrying more weight making it the best backpack for backpacking; however, users report feeling loads more comfortable with this pack than other models.

 One attribute that users felt lacked in the features department was its stiffness which users reported as a little bloated and underwhelming while merely adequate when comparing this model’s performance to similar packs with similar prices.